 Inspired by actual events, ‘SK!N’ by TerryandTheCuz redefines the theatrical experience, bringing audiences into the world of human trafficking.
 Through visceral, achingly beautiful choreography, the despair and desperation of refugees’ mental and physical torture is laid bare – and you, as a participant, are fully immersed.

-‘SK!N’ is about the lengths that people go to in order to survive or better their lives.
+Created in collaboration with artist Ashley Dyer and Malaysian human rights NGO TENAGANITA, ‘SK!N’ is about the lengths that people go to in order to survive or better their lives.
 It is about the dehumanising trade of people: its winners and losers.
 It is about how the privileged, actively and passively, consciously and subconsciously, benefit from and then distance themselves from the plight of others.

 Founded in 2004, TerryandTheCuz have since established themselves as a company with a truly global appeal.
 They have designed, written, directed and created work for theatre, dance, puppetry and art installations for companies, governments and festivals across Asia, America, Europe and Australia.